Using a library

 The content of the HTTP_REFERER header should be sent here.

-The permanent location of the entry the comment was submitted to.
+The full permanent URL of the entry the comment was submitted to.

 The content that was submitted.

-In PHP there is an array of enviroment variables called $_SERVER which contains information about the web server itself as well as a key/value for every HTTP header sent with the request.
+In PHP, there is an array of environmental variables called $_SERVER that contains information about the Web server itself as well as a key/value for every HTTP header sent with the request.
 This data is highly useful to Akismet.
-How the submited content interacts with the server can be very telling, so please include as much of it as possible.
+How the submitted content interacts with the server can be very telling, so please include as much of it as possible.

 PHP Example